AdobeDocs/journey-optimizer-learn.en/help/profiles-audiences-subscriptions/import-and-activate-an-audience-by-uploading-a-CSV-file.md

 ---
 title: Import and activate an audience by uploading a CSV file
-description: Discover how to efficiently import and activate an audience by uploading a CSV file.
+description: Discover how to efficiently import and activate an audience by uploading a CSV file in AJO.
 Learn to personalize your content using enrichment attributes from the CSV file, ensuring a more tailored experience for your audience.
 feature: Audiences
 role: User
 level: Beginner